rwalczyna/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 - DisplayMode
 - DisplayRotation

-From server side you can monitor client's requests of its features by using correspondent change request listener.
+From server side you can monitor clients' requests of its features by using correspondent change request listener.

 ```
 var watcherId = 0;  /* Watcher identifier. */